Extraordinary Procedure for online exams due to the current COVID-19 medical emergency

 At this point, the professors of the Examination Board can simultaneously see the student, the student's PC desktop and the room's door.
 The Board proceeds with the exam and the student must reply always staring at the camera.
 The student must also show their hands at all times.

-If the exam requires written parts/the use of written tools authorized by the professor, the PC's webcam must show the desk and the student's hands.
+If the exam requires written parts/the use of written tools authorised by the professor, the PC's webcam must show the desk and the student's hands.
 After the session, the student turns off their PC's microphone and webcam and stops the private videoconference.
 In the event of connection issues and frequent interruptions, the Board will decide with regard to the test validity.